Sulayman2/Headphones/README.md

 This task is to test the knowledge of the class taking so far

 ## Structure of the Web

 The web is gonna be creatred only with HTML and CSS.
 The HTML structure is going to have 3 major tags, the html tag, the head tag, and the body tag (which is going to hiouse the main elements)

 ### Author:
-Sulayman Adebola Adewale
+Sulayman Adebola Adewale.